thesourcestory/Core/README.md

 # Core
-The main core file for all off our mods
+This has all the ores and ingots for most of our mods